Enabling clinical use of foundation models for computational pathology: Introduction

-We demonstrate the utility of this regularisation approach through extensive experimentation with eight popular foundation models for computational pathology and two clinical tasks; survival outcome prediction in early-stage colorectal cancer (CRC) and lymph node metastasis (LNM) prediction in pathological T1 (pT1) CRC.
+We propose a training framework that mitigates the robustness problem at the level of the downstream model by encouraging consistent predictions for the same tissue region in scanner-paired WSIs.
+This is achieved by regularising the task-specific network with robustness loss terms applied to co-registered tiles.
+By enforcing these constraints throughout the model, robustness improves not only in tile-level representations but also in the final WSI predictions.
+We demonstrate utility of this regularisation through extensive experimentation with eight well-known foundation models for computational pathology and two clinical tasks in colorectal cancer (CRC); survival outcome prediction and lymph node metastasis (LNM) prediction in pathological T1 (pT1) CRC.
 Multiple WSIs of the same hematoxylin and eosin (H\&E)-stained tissue section scanned on different scanners were included, as well as different tissue sections of the same tumour that were prepared and imaged in different laboratories.
-In total, the experimentation setup comprised 27,042 WSIs from 6,155 patients, which were used to train and externally test thousands of downstream task-specific models based on systematic tuning of about 350,000 models.
-We show that the proposed regularisation substantially improves robustness to scanner variation across all eight foundation models and also improves prediction accuracy through focusing on biologically relevant features.
+In total, 27,042 WSIs from 6,155 patients were used to train and externally test thousands of downstream task-specific models based on systematic tuning of about 350,000 models.
+We show that the proposed framework substantially improves robustness to scanner variation across all models and additionally improves prediction accuracy through focusing on biologically relevant features.